 You can control what features are displayed and in what order features are drawn on the map using the Map Features dialog box, a part of the regular Win32 DLL interface (this feature is not included in COM interface or Java).
 To open this dialog, first click on the map with the right mouse button, then choose Features... from the menu that pops up.

-Using the Map Features dialog box, you can hide or display the following map features: stop names; city names; cities; road labels; roads; U.S., Canadian and Mexican political boundaries; coastlines; oceans.
+Using the Map Features dialog box, you can hide or display all the listed features such as stop names, cities, road shields, road names, places of interest, etc.